-- A new neighbourhood at the southern end of the precinct, called The Haymarket, home to high-tech businesses, apartments, student accommodation, shops, cafes and restaurants.
+- A new neighbourhood at the southern end of the precinct will be home to high-tech businesses, apartments, student accommodation, shops, cafes and restaurants.

 - Improved pedestrian connections drawing people between Central, Chinatown and Cockle Bay Wharf as well as east-west between Ultimo/Pyrmont and the city.

 How can I book my event at the new Sydney convention centre?

 We’d love to host your event in Sydney!

 Business Events Sydney (BESydney) is managing the enquiries for event bookings for the new Sydney international convention, exhibition and entertainment precinct for events taking place from 2017 onwards.

 To express your interest in holding your event at the new centre please complete the online enquiry form, call 1300 141 583 or email firstname.lastname@example.org

 I want to hold my event in Sydney during the development period (late 2013–late 2016).
 What other venue options are available?
 Can you help me find the best one for my needs?

 Sydney has diverse options that can be used as standalone venues, or as part of a combined solution for large events.